 7. Jondaryan Woolshed

-If you’re looking for a great country experience close to Brisbane, head to the Jondaryan Woolshed, the oldest working woolshed of its kind in the southern hemisphere.
+If you’re looking for a great country experience close to Brisbane, head to the Jondaryan Woolshed on the Darling Downs, the oldest working woolshed of its kind in the southern hemisphere.
 The whole family will love the relaxed rural setting with acres to run free.
 The kids can meet horses, goats and maybe even help shear a sheep.
 There’s a self-guided tour of the old shearer’s woolshed and museum village.
 When you get hungry, you’ll experience authentic country hospitality at the Woolshed Café or visit the Damper Hut for delicious Devonshire Teas or Ploughman’s Lunch.
 Located at 264 Jondaryan-Evanslea Rd, Jondaryan, just over two hours drive from Brisbane.

 8. Bribie Island